alegione/alegione.github.io/_posts/2020/2020-07-01-OnlineResearchProfile-Twitter.md

 5. Include a web link, ideally this will be to your institute profile page, or somewhere that contains your contact email.

 ## Your timeline
+Your 'timeline' is made up of the tweets that you see, or more specifically the tweets of people you follow and the tweets that they retweet.
+Therefore if you don't like what you see you've only got yourself to blame!

 ## Who should you 'follow'?